alexdmiller/Duckerberg/README.md

 ## The Stack

 * Javascript Canvas with Box 2d
-* Websocket connects for multiplayer data
+* Websocket connections for multiplayer data
-* Ruby EventMachine running WebSockets for two way message passing
+* Ruby EventMachine to accept Websocket connections
-* Redis for server data organization
+* Redis for message organizing for the Game Server

 ## Authors

 Four Computer Science Majors at the University of Washington

-* Alex Miller
+* Alex Miller for the game mechanics and frontend
-* Tyler Rigsby
+* Tyler Rigsby for the game mechanics and frontend
-* David Mah
+* Harnoor Singh for the frontend and the client interface for the server
-* Harnoor Singh
+* David Mah for the backend and linux sysadmining